TaylorCaylie/FlexLexicalAnalyzer/README.md

 executable is run, it analyzes its input for occurrences of the regular expressions.
 Whenever it finds one, it executes the corresponding C code.

+flex generates a tokenizer/scanner - this tokenizer reads an input file and converts it into a series of tokens that are passed to the parser

+Background on bison
+Bison utilizes a .y spec file to generate a parser
+The parser reads a series of tokens and tries to determine the grammatical structure with respect to a given grammar

+What is grammar?
+Grammar is a set of formation rules for strings in a formal language.
+The rules decribe how to form strings from the languages alphabet (tokens) that are valid according to the languages syntax

+Symbol Table
+Qhash (glib.h) is used to implement the symbol table.
+The symbol table inserts every identifier in the table and each entry has some attributes -

 Comments